insysbio/IRT/online/README.txt

   IRT team makes an effort in two direction: the development of database on human immune cells  interaction (IRT database) and the development of tools for navigation and model creation (IRT navigator).

 About the package
   This package includes "IRT navigator 1.1", "IRT database 1.0 demo" and a list of third-party software components.
-It is distributed for demonstration purposes and includes only small part of "IRT database 1.0".
+It is distributed for demonstration purposes and includes only small part of "IRT database 1.0" which is available under commercial license.

 How to get the full version
   The full version of "IRT database 1.0" is distributed under the commercial license.
 If you are interested in purchasing the full version please contact the maintainers irt@insysbio.ru.
 The order form and license agreement for the full version can be downloaded from the http://irt.insysbio.ru/irt_1.0_order_form_and_license_agreement.pdf